 ARC stock length billet rod with bearing inserts for the Harbor Freight Predator 212cc engine.
-Fits both the Hemi and non-Hemi versions.
+Fits both the Hemi and Non-Hemi versions.
 3.308" center-to-center for a 1.188" rod journal and .709" wrist pin.
 Stock OEM length for use with the stock crankshaft and stock style (dished or flat top) piston in modified engines.
-Built from 7075-T651 aircraft grade aluminum.
+Built from domestic 7075-T651 aircraft grade aluminum.
 Uses ARC's custom manufactured bearing inserts and ARP rod bolts manufactured specifically for ARC.
-ARC has the only forced oiling scoop dipper rods available for these engines providing superior lubrication at the bearing journal.
+Our rods have the only forced oiling scoop dipper rods available for these engines providing superior lubrication at the bearing journal.

-Measure the crank pin diameter with the outside mic, it should measure 1.188" +/-.0005".
+Measure the crank pin diameter with the outside mic, it should measure 1.188-1.1875".
 Measure in several spots to insure roundness.
-If out of round more than .0005" it probably should be replaced.
+If larger than 1.188", crank journal should be polished down to spec.
+If journal is out of round more than .0005" it probably should be replaced.
 The crank pin finish should be smooth to the touch.

 Refer to instructions shipped with all rods and the video below for more detailed instructions.

 Makes it so you can safely turn your engine high rpm

 The heart of our racing motors, we would not build any of our motors without using this rod!

 Whoever decided that torx head bolts were a good idea is a fucking moron.
 So now I have to wait until I can get my tools from work to finish my 212 because ARC just couldn’t use a standard hex head bolt..

 Some of the best machine work on a piece I have seen in 40 years of professional racing.